learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 });
 ```

 So what are we doing here?
-Well, if our event listener detects a `keydown`
+Well, when our event listener detects a `keydown`
 event, we first check to see whether the `key` property of the event object has
 the value "ArrowLeft."
 If it does, we get the current value of the dodger's
 `style.left` property and use the [String `replace()` method][replace] to strip
 out the "px", then store the result in `leftNumbers`.
 Next, we parse
 `leftNumbers` as an integer and store that result in `left`.
 Finally, we update
 the dodger's `style.left` property using string interpolation, injecting the
 current value minus 1.
-If the key that's pressed is _not_ the left arrow, we do
+If the key that's pressed is _not_ the left arrow key, we
-zilch.
+do zilch.
 Try it out in the browser yourself!!
-(Be sure to refresh the page first.)
+(Be sure to refresh the page
+first.)

 We do still have a problem, though.
 Even though we're only going one pixel at a
 time, eventually our dodger will zoom (well, relatively speaking) right out of